 We’ve compiled some current information below, but it’s always wise to check state agencies to confirm season dates and bag limits as you plan your hunt!

-Note that some dates have been updated for 2025, and we'll continue to update dates for various species as that information is made public by the Georgia Department of Public Resources.
+Dates have been updated for 2025-26, and we'll continue to update dates for various species as that information is made public by the Georgia Department of Public Resources.

 Georgia Deer Season